Soraya Tarzi: Women's rights

 The Swedish memoir writer Rora Asim Khan, who lived in Afghanistan with her Afghan husband in 1926–1927, describe in her memoirs how she was invited to the Queen at Paghman and Darullaman to describe Western life style and fashion to the Queen and the king's mother.
 She noted that the Queen had many questions, since she was soon due to visit Europe.

 In 1927–1928, Soraya and her husband visited Europe.
 They were the first heads of state to visit to visit Germany since its defeat in World War I, and met with Pope Pius XI, leader of the Catholic Church.
-In 1928, the King and Queen were in England where they received honorary degrees from Oxford University, being seen as both promoters of enlightened Western values, and ruling an important buffer state, between the British Indian empire, and Soviet ambitions.
+In 1928, the King and Queen were in England where they received honorary degrees from Oxford University, being seen as both promoters of enlightened Western values, and ruling an important buffer state, located between the British Indian Empire and the Soviet Union.
 The Queen spoke to a large group of students and leaders in Oxford.
 Despite this, the British did not have a good relationship with Tarzi's family as a whole, for the chief representative of Afghanistan that they had to deal with was her father.

 The unveiling of women was a controversial part of the reform policy.
 Women of the royal family already wore Western fashion before the accession of Amanullah, but they did so only within the enclosed royal palace complex and always covered themselves in a veil when leaving the royal area.
 During an interview, Tarzi shared her view that purdah, the seclusion and veiling of women, was an un-Islamic Abbasid-era innovation.

-On August 29, 1928, Amanullah held a Loya Jirgah, a Grand Assembly of Tribal Elders, to endorse his development programs, and to which the 1,100 delegates were required to wear European clothes provided for them by the state.
+On August 29, 1928, Amanullah held a Loya Jirgah, a Grand Assembly of Tribal Elders, to endorse his development programmes, and to which the 1,100 delegates were required to wear European clothes provided for them by the state.
 Amanullah argued for women's rights to education and equality and publicly removed her veil during a speech she gave at the meeting.
+Her daughters and women from the Kabul elite also unveiled themselves in public.
 In Kabul, this policy was also endorsed by reserving certain streets for men and women dressed in modern Western clothing.
 Conservatives objected to the unveiling of women and her actions incited anger, but they did not say so openly at the meeting.
 Instead they began to mobilize public opinion after their return from the meeting.

 In 1929, the King and Queen visited Iran at the invitation of Reza Shah.
 Tarzi did not wear a hijab for the visit, which inspired the Shah to begin introducing similar reforms in Iran.